Provable Coordination for LLM Agents via Message Sequence Charts: Proofs

 Note that the owner's component now starts with the choice letter $\gamma_B^\nu$, which records the branch taken before any control message is sent.
 In the if-case, this ensures the decomposition $\proj{B}{P}=d_B^\nu;\proj{B}{Q_\nu}$ holds on the decider lifeline, where $Q_\nu$ denotes the branch subprogram of $P$ corresponding to $\nu$.
 Let $D^\nu \df (d_X^\nu)_{X\in\mathscr L}$.

-\begin{lemma}[Decision-Prefix Stripping \leanproof{https://github.com/zippergen-io/zippergen-lean/blob/main/msc-agents/MSCAgents/BroadcastMSC.lean\#L330}] Let \(P\) be a projected if- or while-construct with decision-prefix tuple \(D^\nu=(d_X^\nu)_X\) for some \(\nu\in\{\top,\bot\}\).
+\begin{lemma}[Decision-Prefix Stripping \leanproof{https://github.com/zippergen-io/zippergen-lean/blob/isola-camera-ready/isola/MSCAgents/BroadcastMSC.lean\#L321}] Let \(P\) be a projected if- or while-construct with decision-prefix tuple \(D^\nu=(d_X^\nu)_X\) for some \(\nu\in\{\top,\bot\}\).
 Let \(M=(w_X)_X\) be an MSC such that, for every lifeline \(X\),

 for some word \(s_X\).
 Define

 Then \(M'\) is an MSC. \end{lemma}

 \begin{proof}[Proof of Lemma~\ref{lem:strip-decision-prefix}] The deleted events on each lifeline form an initial segment of the decision-prefix block \(d_X^\nu\).